Linking

 To handle all four link types in a consistent manner, the preference: UseCustomFieldForSetLink should be set to its default value of 5 (setting it to 0-4 implements the older behavior where File/Web links are just placed in a text field).

-In addition to setting a link via the Edit Dialog, all four types of links can also be set with Popup Commands on an event in an Event Selection List:
+In addition to setting a link via the Edit Dialog, all five types of links can also be set with Popup Commands on an event in an Event Selection List:

 Linking Events using the Master/Subordinate Linking mechanism (New in V-4.2.24, Subscription Only)